 In a northern town in the pristine hills,

-Kathog is a thinly populated town situated in the Kangra District of Himachal Pradesh.
-The famous temples of the five goddesses of Himachal–Jwalamukhi, Naina Devi, Chintapurni, Chamunda Devi, and Brajeshwari Devi–are located nearby.
+Kathog is a sparsely populated town in the Kangra District of Himachal Pradesh.
+The temples of Himachal’s five goddesses, namely Jwalamukhi, Chintpurni, Naina Devi, Chamunda Devi, and Brajeshwari Devi find home here.

-In 1976, Gurudev and his soil survey team set up camp at Kathog.
-A teacher’s dorm opposite a school was their lodging during the stay.
-In May of that same year, Gurudev decided to start seva there.
-He instructed a few of his Delhi-based disciples to join him.
-To everyone’s surprise in the first few days of seva thousands arrived from nearby areas to seek Gurudev’s help, healing, and blessings.
+Gurudev and his soil survey team set up camp at Kathog in 1976.
+They stayed at a teacher’s dorm across the street from a school.
+Gurudev decided to begin seva there in May of that year.
+He asked a few of his Delhi-based disciples to join him.
+To everyone’s surprise, thousands of people came from nearby areas to seek his help, healing, and blessings.

-It was Thapa who first mentioned Gurudev to Suresh Kohli, a teacher who taught at the school opposite the dorm.
-Suresh ji dismissed Thapa’s words, certain it was the alcohol that Thapa was routinely under the influence of, talking.
-However, curiosity got the better of him, and he set out to meet the man whose miracles had set the little town of Kathog abuzz.
+Suresh Kohli, a teacher at the school across the dorm, found out about Gurudev from Thapa.
+Suresh ji dismissed Thapa’s words, assuming they were the result of the alcohol Thapa consumed on a regular basis.
+Nonetheless, Suresh ji’s curiosity got the better of him, and he set out to meet the man whose miracles had captivated the small town of Kathog.

-As the crowd at Kathog swelled, Gurudev started seva at the school premises to accommodate the large number of people who showed up.
-When he needed more hands-on-deck, he initiated several teachers from the same school, like Suresh ji, Shambu ji, and Santosh ji into the seva of healing by making them drink the jal he had sipped.
-Men with no practical knowledge of spiritualism became spiritual healers over the next few days.
+As the crowd at Kathog swelled, Gurudev began seva at the school premises to accommodate the large number of people who showed up.
+When he needed more hands-on-deck, he initiated several teachers from the same school, like Suresh ji, Shambhu ji, and Santosh ji, into seva by making them drink the jal he had sipped.
+Over the next few days, men with no practical knowledge of spiritualism (in this lifetime) became spiritual healers.

 Gurudev performed some extraordinary spiritual feats at Kathog.
-He would sprinkle jal on large gatherings, healing the sick instantly.
-One day, he placed his hands on the back and torso of a man with a bent spine, straightening it in a matter of minutes.
+He would sprinkle jal on large crowds, instantly curing the sick.
+He put his hands on the back and torso of a man with a bent spine one day and permanently straightened it in minutes.

-Gurudev healing a man with a bent spine at Kathog
+Gurudev heals a man with a bent spine at Kathog

-Raji Sharma ji, a disciple, described Kathog as a lift-off point in Gurudev’s ascent to the spiritual stratosphere.
-It is believed that Gurudev helped and healed close to a lakh or more people in this little town, earning him the title of ‘Om wale Baba’ or ‘The Saint with the Om on his palm’.
+According to Raji Sharma ji, Kathog served as a springboard for Gurudev’s ascent to the spiritual stratosphere.
+Gurudev is said to have helped and healed hundreds of thousands of people in this small town, earning him the moniker OM wale Baba.